 A lot of times, on exercises like the Deadlift, your weak point isn’t your body it’s your grip!
 That’s why, when you’re trying to deadlift the most weight, using a mixed grip allows you to lift more weight instantly.

 Try this the next time you Deadlift, work up to your heavy working set with a Double Overhand Grip.
 Perform 1 set 1 rep away from failure.
-Then, rest 3-5 minutes, take a mixed grip on the barbell and do it again.
+Then, rest for 3-5 minutes, take a mixed grip on the barbell, and do it again.

 Did you get more reps?
 I thought so!